top of page

 What to do: Keep a log of your anxiety levels throughout the day.
 Rate your anxiety on a 1–10 scale and note what you were doing or thinking at the time.

-Benefits: Tracking helps you identify triggers, patterns, and even what activities or thoughts tend to calm you down.
-Awareness is the first step to change.
+Benefits: Tracking helps you identify triggers, patterns, and even what activities tend to calm you down.
+Awareness is the first step to choosing a different path.

 Comments